WorldWideTelescope/wwt-jupyterlab/README.md

 ## Installation

-In principle, all you need to do is:
+If you’ve got JupyterLab all set up, you don’t even need to download the source code.
+All you need to do is:

 ```bash
 $ jupyter labextension install @wwtelescope/jupyterlab